-Binance is the world’s leading cryptocurrency exchange, and it provides its users with a huge range of different coins to trade.
-However, Binance is not only focused on becoming one of the best cryptocurrency exchanges; it’s also a large and growing ecosystem of trading products and blockchain protocols which provides some of the most comprehensive tools for traders and crypto enthusiasts.
+Since it’s creation in 2017, Binance has not only focused on becoming one of the best cryptocurrency exchanges, it’s also become a large and growing ecosystem of trading products and blockchain protocols which provides some of the most comprehensive tools for traders and crypto enthusiasts.

-The organization has built a vast ecosystem of products and services to make it easier and more accessible for people everywhere to participate in the blockchain industry.
+Binance has built a vast ecosystem of products and services to make it easier and more accessible for people in multiple jurisdictions to participate in the blockchain industry.

 Changpeng Zhao (CZ)

-As a result of this fortunate combination of timing and place, Binance was able to raise $15 million USD within ten days of launching its ICO, which at the time was the largest ICO in China.
-During the first week of Binance’s ICO, one Ether could buy you 2700 BNB tokens.
+As a result of this fortunate combination of timing and place, Binance was able to raise $15 million USD within ten days of launching its ICO, which at the time was the largest ICO to date in China.
+During the first week of Binance’s ICO, one Ether worth around $300 at the time would have bought around 2700 BNB tokens – over $40,000 at current prices!

 Binance Coin (BNB)